Anne-Jan/dual_arm_graspnet/README.md

 These three folders should be present under `shapenet_models/da2_dataset_small/`

+## Scripts used to adapt the DA2 dataset
+The scripts with some accompanying instructions can be found by switching to the branch `helper_code`

 ## Training Dual grasp

 To train the grasp sampler (vae) with a configuration that works on a gpu with 8GB vram run: